d11wtq/dm-sql-finders/README.md

 ## Detailed Usage

-Note the in the following examples, you are not forced to use the table representations yielded into the block, but you are encouraged to.
+Note that in the following examples, you are not forced to use the table representations yielded into the block, but you are encouraged to.
 They respond to the following methods:

   - `tbl.*`: expands the splat to only the known fields defined in your model.
 Other fields in the database are excluded.